Radionuclide identification device: Helium-3 gas-filled proportional detectors

 The energy of 764 keV is the sum of the proton kinetic energy of 573 keV plus the triton (tritium ion) kinetic energy of 191 keV.
-This energy (charge) is collected as daughter products yielding an output pulse which is proportional to the 764 keV energy for thermal neutrons.
-3He provides an efficient neutron detector when 3He reacts by absorbing thermal neutrons, producing a 1H (proton) and a 3H ion (tritium).
+This energy (charge) is collected as daughter products, yielding an output pulse that is proportional to the 764 keV energy for thermal neutrons.
+3He provides an efficient neutron detector when it reacts by absorbing thermal neutrons, producing a 1H proton and a 3H ion (tritium).
 Its sensitivity to gamma rays is negligible, providing a very useful neutron detector.
-Unfortunately, the supply of 3He is limited to production as a byproduct from the decay of tritium (which has a 12.3-year half-life); tritium is produced either as part of weapons programs as a booster for nuclear weapons or as a byproduct of reactor operation.
+Unfortunately, the supply of 3He is limited to production as a byproduct from the decay of tritium (which has a 12.3-year half-life).
+Tritium is produced either as part of weapons programs as a booster for nuclear weapons or as a byproduct of reactor operation.
 Therefore, the price of these detectors is somewhat high due to limited availability.

-Lithium-6 (6Li) Neutron Detectors
+Lithium-6 neutron detectors

 Scintillating 6Li glass for neutron detection was first reported in 1957.
 However, it was not until the early 1990s that major advances were made by Pacific Northwest National Laboratory.
 These new techniques were first classified and later declassified in 1994.